 This production workflow takes your book smoothly through to PDFs (of cover and internal pages) for you to approve for print and distribution.
 Distribution is to 17,000 libraries and book resellers.
 They will all receive an alert to the new book, its content and the intended audience.

-Some authors may not be an academic themselves but possess knowledge in their professions that teachers and students would find educational.
+Some authors may not be academics themselves but possess knowledge in their professions that teachers and students would find educational.
 Into Print can point to some successful text books and provide guidance about writing books for a school or higher education audience.

 Into Print also creates interactive PDFs and EPUBs so the same document can be repurposed for open access electronic versions, which will contain live hyperlinks to external URLs and to internal bookmarks.
 So working with Into Print can result in free and paid for electronic editions, and print editions.

-The print edition become available for short print runs, for example to put in delegate bags at an academic conference, and to fulfil orders through the book trade.
+The print edition becomes available for short print runs, for example to put in delegate bags at an academic conference, and to fulfil orders through the book trade.